What causes mold and how to get rid of mold in your attic

 Also plumbing stacks in the attic can be a source of condensation, which can lead to attic mold growth.
-Plumbing stacks can also emit hazardous gases, so make sure that they too do not terminate inside the attic.
+Plumbing stacks can also emit hazardous gasses, so make sure that they do not terminate inside the attic.

 Roof leaks will often lead to a small, localized area of attic mold near where the leak is occurring.